Investor Insight: Zoom Video Communications Inc. [ZM] Goes Ballistic – Investor Confidence on the Rise

-Zoom Video Communications Inc. [NASDAQ: ZM] dipped by -2.67% on the last trading session, reaching $160.20 price per share at the time.
-Zoom Video Communications Inc. represents 247.92M in outstanding shares, while the company has a total market value of 40.81B with the latest information.
+Zoom Video Communications Inc. [NASDAQ: ZM] gained by 2.22% on the last trading session, reaching $141.64 price per share at the time.
+Zoom Video Communications Inc. represents 272.18M in outstanding shares, while the company has a total market value of 37.71B with the latest information.

 Zoom Video Communications Inc. [NASDAQ:ZM]: Analyst Rating and Earnings

 Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
 Regarding Zoom Video Communications Inc. [ZM] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 1/30/2020.
-This is compared to its latest closing price of $164.60.
+On average, stock market experts give ZM an Hold rating.
+The average 12-month price forecast for this stock is $141.87, with the high estimate being $200.00, the low estimate being $55.00 and the median estimate amounting to $127.50.
+This is compared to its latest closing price of $138.56.

-Wall Street analysts provide their ratings on a scale of 1 to 5, and the current average score for Zoom Video Communications Inc. [ZM] is sitting at 3.62.
-This is compared to 1 month ago, when its average rating was 3.61.
+Keep your eyes peeled for the next scheduled financial results to be made public for this company, which are scheduled to be released on 06/05/2020.

 Fundamental Analysis of Zoom Video Communications Inc. [ZM]